18 Taking a Stand

 The Captain held his broad grin before answering.
 “There are only two guards on the other side of the building.
 Never near the docks.”

-Conall slapped his hands in delight.
+Conall clapped his hands in delight.
 “How do we do it?”

 Pondering the question, the elder Evermore mentally ran through scenarios.
 “We can’t use the Molly Red.
 The ship is too big to hide, and it takes too long to get her to open waters. “